brauliobo/futon/README.md

 - 7A, 6A, 5A, 4A, 3A, 2A, A, B, C, D, E, F, G, H, I, J, K, L, M, N, O

 Source of truth: `src/domain/levels.js` (`mathLevels`, `getMathLevelOrder`, `portugueseLevels`, `englishLevels`).

+## Navigation Features
+- **Arrow Navigation**: Left/right arrow buttons for smooth navigation through levels and lesson sets
+- **Smart Auto-Selection**: Automatically highlights the first incomplete lesson when selecting a level
+- **Visual Hierarchy**: Past/future levels and non-active sets are greyed and faded for better focus
+- **Responsive Design**: Navigation arrows adapt to different screen sizes and content width
+- **Horizontal Scrolling**: All lessons in a level are displayed with navigation controls

 ## Current status
 - **Implemented subjects**